 I don’t want to force us all to keep Turner in the news (though I imagine that he and his father are breathing a perverse sigh of relief right now).
 I want to remind us to keep the generalities in mind even as we mourn the particulars.

 Sociologists are pattern seekers.
 This problem is bigger than Brock Turner and Omar Mateen.
 It’s Kevin James Loibl, who sought out and killed the singer Christina Grimmie the night before the massacre at Pulse.
 It’s James Wesley Howell, who was caught with explosives on his way to the Los Angeles Pride Parade later that morning.
 It’s the grotesque list of men who used guns to defend their sense of superiority that I collected and documented last summer.

 The problem is men’s investment in masculinity itself.
 It offers rewards only because at least some people agree that it makes a person better than someone else.
 That sense of superiority is, arguably, why men like Turner feel entitled to violating an unconscious woman’s body and why ones like Mateen will defend it with murderous rampages, even if it means destroying themselves in the process.
-And unless something changes, there will be another sickening crisis to turn to, and another sinking sense of familiarity.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+And unless something changes, there will be another sickening crisis to turn to, and another sinking sense of familiarity.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.